Special Weather Statement issued for Decatur, Rawlins by NWS - News Break

 Special Weather Statement issued for Decatur, Rawlins by NWS

-Effective: 2021-05-26 16:40:00 CDT Expires: 2021-05-26 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Decatur; Rawlins SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL RAWLINS AND NORTHWESTERN DECATUR COUNTIES UNTIL 830 PM CDT At 745 PM CDT, Doppler radar was tracking a strong thunderstorm 10 miles south of Herndon, or 12 miles east of Atwood, moving northeast at 30 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Oberlin, Traer, Cedar Bluffs and Kanona.
-A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas.alerts.weather.gov
+Effective: 2021-05-26 18:05:00 CDT Expires: 2021-05-27 00:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Decatur; Rawlins SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL NORTON NORTHEASTERN RAWLINS...NORTHERN DECATUR...RED WILLOW AND SOUTHEASTERN HITCHCOCK COUNTIES UNTIL 1215 AM CDT At 1112 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles south of McCook, moving east at 30 mph.
+Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
+Locations impacted include McCook, Oberlin, Indianola, Bartley, Norcatur, Herndon and Danbury.
+A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas...and southwestern Nebraska.alerts.weather.gov